-All amalgamation related public input is being collected and tracked.
+All amalgamation-related public input is being collected and tracked.
 You can view a detailed overview of all input (top themes and verbatim) in the What We Heard Report, found on Town websites.
 To date, all emails submitted through the Town websites, questions and comments from the public kick-off event, and related online survey results have been included in this report.

 For this FAQ, the input has been themed into the most frequently asked questions and is broken down into subthemes with sample questions submitted by the public.
 Where possible, the Towns will provide responses to questions.
 If themes have been identified and can't be responded to at this stage, this will also be indicated.
-Further input will continue to be included to the FAQ and updated responses will be posted once available for the duration of the amalgamation review process.
+Further input will continue to be included in the FAQ and updated responses will be posted once available for the duration of the amalgamation review process.
+New material added to the FAQ will be shown in green font at the time of addition.